danask/GMS/README.md

 - Chat

 ### 5. Recommdendation module (Python, Tensorflow for machine learning)
-Analyzes the data sources using Tensorflow and machine learning
+- Analyzes the data sources using Tensorflow and linear regression
+- How much water do we need?

 ### Layout